 Selecting H-1B Dates

 As part of the H-1B application process, employing departments will be asked to prepare an H-1B support letter with requested start and end dates for the H-1B status.
-The H-1B petition requires the employer to select a start and end date for the H-1B status.
 The start date must be a future date which allows for the processing time required to prepare the petition.
-The end date can be no more than three years from the requested start date (for example: July 1, 2019 – June 30, 2022).
+The end date can be no more than three years from the requested start date (for example: July 1, 2023 – June 30, 2026).
 Sometimes the dates of the job appointment do not match the requested H-1B dates (for example, when the employee has already begun the job with another visa status).